BartBruininks/Mocktini/README.md

 ### Thermostat

 When using Velocity Verlet, temperature is controlled by the **Bussi–Donadio–Parrinello** (stochastic velocity rescaling) thermostat.
-It periodically rescales particle velocities toward the target temperature *T*, while preserving the correct equilibrium fluctuations — unlike simple rescaling, it samples the correct canonical (NVT) ensemble.
+It periodically rescales particle velocities toward the target temperature *T*, while preserving the correct equilibrium fluctuations, it samples the canonical (NVT) ensemble.

 The coupling strength is set by the time constant **τ_T**: larger values mean softer, slower coupling to the target temperature.